anuragdas2001/Assignment/README.md

 Description: Fetches all the questions along with the options and correct answers.
 Response: A JSON array of questions.

+[
+  {
+    "id": 1,
+    "question": "How do you judge what should be added in the next version of the app?", "options": ["Data Analysis", "User Feedback", "Copy from a similar product", "Make a questionnaire", "Personal feeling"], "correctAnswer": "User Feedback"
+  },
+  ...
+]

 ## POST /api/quiz

 Description: Submits the user's answers and calculates their score.

 Request Body: { "questionId": 1, "selectedChoices": ["User Feedback"], "timeTaken": 120 }

 Response: Returns the updated score and the total number of questions.

 # Docker Setup